-The Platforms page is where the customer specifies the CDNs, clouds, data centers or other end-points that should be monitored and used with Openmix.
-A platform should be setup for each routing end-point on which you would like to report.
-Most often a platform represents a CDN, cloud region or individual instance, if using Openmix for GSLB.
+The Platforms page is where the customer specifies the CDNs, clouds, data centers, or other end-points that must be monitored and used with Openmix.
+A platform must be set up for each routing end-point on which you would like to report.
+Most often a platform represents a CDN, cloud region, or individual instance, if using Openmix for GSLB.

-On clicking this menu item, the customer will be presented with the following screen.
+On clicking this menu item, the customer is presented with the following screen.

 This screen shows a full list of all the platforms configured for either reporting, radar measurements or the Sonar and Fusion services.